MicrosoftDocs/defender-docs/defender-endpoint/ios-troubleshoot.md

 If you still have connectivity issues, check if turning on/off Airplane mode helps resolve the issue.
 If the issue persists, [send us logs](ios-troubleshoot.md#send-in-app-feedback).

-## Issues on supervised devices with content filter profile installed

-There's an issue on supervised devices with Defender for Endpoint content filter installed.
-If you observe slowness or latency in internet connectivity on such devices, uninstall or delete the content filter profile from the device.
-We're working to resolve this issue and will update this place once we've a resolution.

 ## Issues during app updates from the app store